|

 Award for Man of the Year in 1993 and Humanitarian of the Year Award

 from the College of Osteopathic Medicine in 1994.
-He still lives
+He continued to

-in California and remains an avid collector.
-His collection will
+live in California and remained an avid collector.
+The ultimate

 In